Duke Energy Corporation 5.625% Junior Subordinated Debentures due 2078

 Dividends Summary

-- Duke Energy Corporation 5.625% Junior Subordinated Debentures due 2078 has issued 27 dividend payments over the past 6 years
+- Consistent Payer: Duke Energy Corporation 5.625% Junior Subordinated Debentures due 2078 has rewarded shareholders with 29 dividend payments over the past 7 years.

 Company News